Some of these trends existed before 2021, but now they are particularly noticeable and may permanently change our work habits.

 It used to be that if you had mental health struggles, you couldn’t resolve your issues without it having a significant impact on your job.
 Thankfully, times are changing, and employers are becoming more accepting of such difficulties, providing staff with increasing support to help them get better.

-As with every year, 2021 is set to see a lot of ups and downs for businesses and employees alike.
-With the pandemic still having such a significant impact on everything, things aren’t likely to change anytime soon, so these trends are here to stay.
+Every year, businesses and employees see a lot of ups and downs.
+With rapid growth gaining momentum and still having such a significant impact on everything, things aren’t likely to change anytime soon, so these trends are here to stay.

 • About the Author